AI Implementation over Personal Computer

 In PyCharm, create a new Python file (right-click on your project folder, select

-.Add the following code to download the models:
+New, thenPython File) and name itrun_models.py.Add the following code to download the models:

 Run Models for Inference: